apartresearch/Integer_Addition/README.md

-# Understanding Integer Addition in Transformers
+# offical Understanding Integer Addition in Transformers
+### by Philip Quirke Fazl Barez

 Understanding the inner workings of machine learning models like Transformers is vital for their safe and ethical use.
 This repository contains a CoLab ( [./Understanding_Addition_in_Transformers.ipynb](https://github.com/apartresearch/conceptual-interp/blob/main/Understanding_Addition_in_Transformers.ipynb) ) that presents an in-depth analysis of a one-layer Transformer model trained for integer addition.